NetaC99/JaMoveo/README.md

 4. Search a song you would like and choose one song from the results
 5. The song will be played to everyone logged in

+note: the server allows only one admin account!

 ### Special songs
 1. shalom aleichem – Song in hebrew with image and author